 “In desperation I thought of putting Vicks VapoRub on my feet and legs to turn him away.
 It worked and the vet has spread the word to other cat lovers.”

-If you’d like to read more about using Vicks for insect stings or nail fungus, just send $2 in check or money order with a long (no. 10) stamped, self-addressed envelope to Graedons’ People’s Pharmacy, No. Vi-76, P. O. Box 52027, Durham, NC 27717-2027.
-We’ll be glad to send you our Guide to Unique Uses for Vicks.
+If you’d like to read more about using Vicks for insect stings or nail fungus, here is a link to our Guide to Unique Uses for Vicks.